 Sausages and hot dog sausages- some sausages have added gluten in them

 Roasted nuts- they are typically produced in the same factory facilities with gluten-containing products, so best to consume raw nuts (but good if soaked).

 Ice cream- check thee ingredients list when you purchase ice-cream as some ice-cream do contain flour for thickening.

 Gluten may also be added to other processed and packaged foods like:

 Products labelled as gluten-free

 Even if you look at products in stores labeled 'gluten-free', you still find the below ingredients on product labels.
 So the fact that the product is labelled gluten-free, doesn't necessarily make it healthy.
-I follow the rule, if I don't recognise the ingredient (haven't seen it in a whole food form), I don't buy the product.
+I follow this rule; if I don't recognise the ingredient on the product label, would not have it in my kitchen cupboard, I don't buy the product.

 whey protein concentrate

 modified food starch

 hydrolysed plant protein (HPP)